An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Case Studies

 \subsubsection{FPL on the real robot}

-With the real robot, the real values of joint variables \(\vect{q}\) and joint velocities \(\dot{\vect{q}}\) were collected using the internal communication channel of the robot.
-The positions \(\vect{x}\) of the end effector in sensory space were recorded using a Kinect RGB-D camera.
-The sampling time was about 0.07 s.
-The velocities \(\dot{\vect{x}}\) were then calculated from the positions \(\vect{x}\).

-For the experiment on real robot, the desired trajectory was also the circle (C1) specified at \eqref{eq:desire_traj}.
-The angular frequency (or angular speed) \(\omega\) in \eqref{eq:desire_traj} was planned in 5 phases.
-In the first 5 seconds, the desired \(\omega\) is 0 rad/s, which aims to keep the robot at the initial position.
-The next 30 seconds (5 s - 35 s) is the acceleration period, when the desired angular frequency increases gradually from rest at 0 rad/s to full speed at \(2\pi/30\) rad/s (2 rpm).
+With the real robot, the real values of joint variables \(\boldsymbol{q}\) and joint velocities \(\dot{\boldsymbol{q}}\) were collected using the internal communication channel of the robot.
+The positions \(\boldsymbol{x}\) of the end effector in sensory space were recorded using a Kinect RGB-D camera. {The precision of the RGB-D {camera} is approximately 2 mm for {measuring} distance {between} 50 cm to less than 1 m, {which was the operating range of} the robot in our experiments.} The sampling time was about 0.07 s. {The velocities \(\dot{\boldsymbol{x}}\) were then calculated by differentiating the positions \(\boldsymbol{x}\).} {For the experiment on real robot, a setpoint control task and a trajectory tracking control task {were defined}.
+For the setpoint control task, the robot end-effector {was commanded} to move to specific positions in the task space.
+The setpoint was changed after an interval of every 30 {seconds}.
+For the trajectory tracking task, the desired trajectory was the circle (C1) specified by \eqref{eq:desire_traj}.} The angular frequency (or angular speed) \(\omega\) in \eqref{eq:desire_traj} was planned in 5 phases.
+In the first 5 seconds, the desired \(\omega\) was 0 rad/s, which aimed to keep the robot at the initial position.
+The next 30 seconds (5 s - 35 s) was the acceleration period, when the desired angular frequency increased gradually from rest at 0 rad/s to full speed at \(2\pi/30\) rad/s (2 rpm).
 After that, the robot end effector would move 3 rounds (revolutions) at full speed in 90 seconds (35 s - 125 s), before decelerating from full speed to 0 rad/s in the next 30 seconds (125 s - 155 s).
-Finally, the robot would be at rest for the last 5 seconds.

-\textbf{Training of the first hidden layer network} We aimed to build a two-hidden layer network to approximate the Jacobian matrix of the UR5e robot through the relationship in \eqref{eq:jacob_nn}.
-To do that, we firstly learned an SLFN with structure 3-12-3 (net I) (similar to the network used in the simulator above).
+Finally, the robot would be at rest for the last 5 seconds. {\textbf{Building and training the network:} We aimed to build a two-hidden layer network with structure 3-12-12-3 to approximate the Jacobian matrix of the UR5e robot through the relationship in \eqref{eq:jacob_all}.
+To do that, we firstly learned an SLFN with structure 3-12-3 (Subnet I) (similar to the network used in the simulator above).
+After Subnet I had been trained, we discarded its output weights and then added one new hidden layer with 12 neurons.
+Because the input weights of {the newly formed} network were frozen, the training process was continued with a network of structure 12-12-3 (Subnet II).
+The 2 subnets were trained sequentially and not alternately.
+That is, Subnet I was trained first.
+After Subnet I had been trained in the online task, there was no more training of Subnet I taking place.
+Subnet II was then built and trained in a similar way as Subnet I. The training process ended after Subnet II had been trained in the online task. }